kendopunk/stencil-vizzle/readme/README-STV-BAR-CHART.md

 ]
 ```

-With this ready-to-go `chartData` object, your HTML code might look something like:
+With this ready-to-go `chart-data` object, your HTML code might look something like:

 ```html
 ...